ktrutmann/MLA_Experiment_Code/Investment_Task/Readme.md

 The actual amount of paths played by the participants is thus multiplied by the number of conditions.
 - `condition_names`: A list of all the conditions that should be played
+- `hold_range`: A list containing the minimum and maximum amount of shares that can be held.

 ### Price Path Parameters
 - `up_probs`: List of the possible probabilities of a price increase (i.e. "drifts")